Volunteer Teaching in Argentina

 I would plan my lessons around topics that would be of interest to the students and that would make them want to contribute ideas and opinions…I really got to know the students and working closely with the staff allowed me to gain a lot of practice and confidence in developing my own teaching style.
 Read more...

 Schools in Argentina have their main vacation period from the start of December to the end of February, with a shorter break in July.
-During these times volunteers can teach informal lessons at care centers or join our summer school program.
+If you choose to volunteer as a teacher in Argentina during these times, you will be able to teach at a summer school.

 The impact you have on the lives of your students will be obvious and long lasting, but you will also be part of a much wider international volunteer network, which is making a positive contribution to the communities in which we work.

-You can join the Teaching Project in Argentina for less than a month if you don't have time to join us for a month or more.
+You can join the Teaching Project in Argentina from three weeks if you do not have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.